littl3field/DodgyDomainsBot/README.md

 ## DodgyDomainsBot
 Repo for my DodgyDomainsBot output.
 Please contact me if you want contents removed.

 - The bot pulls data from various sources and dumps it here.
+Please use this as a hunting tool only.
 - It will auto UPDATE every 10 MINUTES (depending if server is up)

 [!]
 IMPORTANT: